 Replenishment methods and calculations

-You can use three replenishment methods to identify when to reorder inventory items and how much to reorder from each potential supplier.
-To help you decide which replenishment method to use and how to set up your items, this topic describes the calculations Sage Intacct uses for the methods and shows examples of how each method works.
+You can use three different replenishment methods to identify when to reorder inventory items and how much to reorder from each potential supplier.
+Use this topic to learn how each replenishment method works and how to set up your items.

 Replenishment methods